 Income Tax

-Crypto received as income is taxed at your ordinary-income tax rate which depends on your marital status and total income amount during the tax year.
+Crypto received as income is taxed at your ordinary income tax rate, which depends on your marital status and total income during the tax year.

 Capital Gains Tax (CGT)

 In the US, the Capital Gains Tax rate depends on how long you held the asset before you sold it.
-The gain is classified as long-term capital gains if you own a cryptocurrency for one year or longer before you sell.
-On the contrary, the gain is classified as short-term capital gains if you sell the cryptocurrency within one year of purchase.
+If you own a cryptocurrency for one year or longer before you sell, the gain is classified as long-term capital gains.
+On the contrary, if you sell the cryptocurrency within one year of purchase, the gain is classified as short-term capital gains.

-Short-term capital gains are added to your income and therefore taxed at your ordinary-income tax rate discussed above.
-This means that depending on your other income, you will pay anywhere between 10% and 37% tax on capital gains from cryptocurrencies you held for less than one year.
+Short-term capital gains are added to income and, therefore, taxed at your ordinary income tax rate.
+Depending on your other income, you will pay between 10% and 37% tax on capital gains from cryptocurrencies you held for less than one year.

 If you have been hodling or invested long-term in a crypto project or token and waited more than 365 days before you sold, you are eligible for the long-term capital gains tax rate.
 Your long-term CGT tax rate depends on your total taxable income:

-As we can see from this table, long-term capital gains are tax-free if your taxable income is less than or equal to $41,675 for single filers!
-This is certainly a huge tax advantage, so it can be a good strategy to consider your holding period before selling your bitcoin or other cryptocurrencies.
+As we can see from this table, long-term capital gains are tax-free if your taxable income is less than or equal to $47,025 for single filers!
+This is undoubtedly a considerable tax advantage, so it can be a good strategy to consider your holding period before selling your Bitcoin or other cryptocurrencies.

 Tip: Free Cryptocurrency Tax Software